 The advent of the internet has simultaneously democratised and demolished the concept of the traditional retail model.
 Products once differentiated by the distance between consumer and retailer, are now available at the click of a button.
 Customers were once willing to pay twice as much just to travel half as far for their products—an unthinkable concept in today’s global marketplace.
 Products are now available online from all over the world to the lowest bidder with increased convenience.

-The accessibility of this e-commerce revolution has permeated spending behaviour in all industries—electricity providers, pizza deliveries, health insurance, used cars and travel – it’s never been easier for the bottom dollar bargain hunter to browse and buy the very cheapest offering from almost anywhere.
-Nowhere is this truer than in the travel space, in fact it’s given birth to a multi-billion dollar industry of online resellers and middle-men.
+The accessibility of this eCommerce revolution has permeated spending behaviour in all industries—electricity providers, pizza deliveries, health insurance, used cars and travel.
+It’s never been easier for the bottom dollar bargain hunter to browse and buy the very cheapest offering from almost anywhere.
+Nowhere is this truer than in the travel space.
+In fact, it’s given birth to a multi-billion dollar industry of online resellers and middlemen.

 Understanding the Customer Journey

 Booking a hotel is no hastily made decision.
 A holiday is generally considered a luxury purchase.
 Guests spend a large amount of time researching and deliberating where to book and get the best price.
 The most important opportunity for the hotelier to influence this decision is via the hotel website.
 There is a chance to turn curious browsers into direct bookers.
 This change is not a simple flip of a mental switch though.
 The customer journey through your website is a step-by-step mental process, each phase containing its own challenges and opportunities.
 Two of these closely linked, but fundamentally different phases of the customer journey are the Exploration and Decision phases.

 Why not show a price comparison on your website?

 Many booking engines offer price check solutions that can be placed on both your hotel website and booking engine.
 Whilst on the surface this may sound like a trivial difference in placements.
 In practice, it is far more beneficial to place a price comparison on your booking engine.
 Placing one on your website only leads to confusion.